 People who are used to keeping guns in the home for self-defense, professional hunters, or people whose profession involves guns should be familiar with the laws regarding california guns when planning to move to a new state.
 Before moving to a new state by people whose hobbies or jobs involve the use of firearms, you need to find out in advance can you carry a gun in California or if it is prohibited in the state.
 Each state has its own rules regarding the acquisition and use of firearms, so gun laws in california may differ markedly from those in the original state.
 There are several requirements that you must adhere to when transporting your gun in the state.
+Read below tips for Moving to California with guns.
 These requirements are generally based on the kind of gun you’re transporting, like:

 - A handgun that you can conceal